 7.D.
 An Ordinance of Eagle Mountain City, Utah, Approving the Fourth Amendment to Porter's Crossing Master Development Plan.

-Presentation Summary Points: Presented by Planner, Steven Lehmitz for the purpose of rezoning Parcel No. 58:034:0584 from Open Space to R1.
+Presentation Summary Points: Presented by Planner, Steven Lehmitz, for the purpose of rezoning Parcel No. 58:034:0584 from Open Space to R1.
 The property is located between 4011 E. St. Andrews Drive and 4002 E. Gazelle Run.

 Discussion Summary Points: This is for a Rezone.
 Item 7.
 C. and 7.
 D. were discussed together.